-With some border restrictions changing from 26 October 2020, the process for interstate seasonal workers coming to Tasmania has changed.
-It is informed by whether workers have spent the 14 days prior to arriving in Tasmanian in a low, medium or high-risk area.
-Read more at Coming to Tasmania.
+The process for interstate seasonal workers coming to Tasmania is informed by whether workers have spent the 14 days prior to arriving in Tasmanian in a low, medium or high-risk area or have been overseas.
+For more information visit Coming to Tasmania.

 Seasonal workers from low-risk areas